oroinc/documentation/commerce/user_guide/pricing/pricelist/auto_examples.rst

    product.msrp.value * 1.15

-where product.msrp.value * 1.15 = product.msrp.value * (1 - 15%).

 .. _price-rules--auto--examples--4:

 Example 4.
 MAP Price for all Featured Products in Certain Category
 ------------------------------------------------------------------

-You have decided to set the MAP price for all 'featured' products in category 'Office Furniture' (category ID is 7),
+You have decided to set the MAP (minimum advertised price) price attribute value for all 'featured' products price in category 'Office Furniture' (category ID is 7),

 Product Assignment
 ^^^^^^^^^^^^^^^^^^